anujprj143/C_programming/README.md

 7. Concept of recursion.
 Problems based on recursion.

 8. Array and some basic important programs using array.
 Sorting, Searching, and matrices operation.

+9. Programs based on Concepts of pointers are covered in this 9th chapter.. call by value, call by reference, pointers of pointer, 1D, 2D, 3D array, array of Pointers, Dynamic memory allocation etc.......

+10.